Albanian Airlines: History

-The airline was initially established in May 1991 using Tupolev Tu-134 aircraft and operated under the name of Arberia Airlines.
-This was the private airline of politicians for communist Albania.
-The airline was later renamed to Albanian Airlines in May 1992 and started open operations to the public on 20 June 1992.
-The renamed airline was formed as a joint venture between the Albanian state-owned Albtransport and Tyrolean Airways of Austria.
-Albanian Airlines operated a single Austrian registered, De Havilland Canada Dash 8-102 (MSN 242, OE-LLI), flown by Canadian pilots and maintained by Canadian engineers.
-Tyrolean opted out of the relationship in 1997, taking back the single Dash 8.
+The airline was initially established in May 1991 using Tupolev Tu-134 aircraft and operated as Arberia Airlines.
+It was the "private airline" of politicians of communist Albania.
+The airline was renamed Albanian Airlines in May 1992 and started operations open to the public on 20 June 1992.
+The renamed airline was formed as a joint venture between the state-owned Albtransport agency and Tyrolean Airways of Austria.
+The airline started operations with a single leased De Havilland Canada Dash 8-102 flown by Canadian pilots and maintained by Canadian engineers.
+Tyrolean interrupted the contract in 1994, taking back the Dash 8.